 Well, I had a great Sunday but as my ever-creative title alludes, there wasn't much sun.
 Which I really can't complain about, since the past two days have been very sunny.
 I went for a walk wearing a t-shirt and my rain jacket and was quite warm.
 Better than -15?
 Yep!

-The day ended off well with a reunited bible study, where we really only recounted our adventures from the past months but enjoyed the fellowship nonetheless.
+The day ended off well with a reunited bible study, where we really only recounted our adventures from the past months but enjoyed the time together nonetheless.

 Things are starting off well in 2012!
 Of course I miss my family, but it is nice to be back in France.
 Tomorrow I go back to my volunteering and I get to watch and mark presentations, so hopefully it goes well!